God is dead.

 Many religions will claim to remove the veil that obfuscates perception thus giving your life fulfilment.
 And in reality they do give you fulfilment, but only to a certain degree (communism also does by including the individual in a system that needs him and giving him the feeling of belonging to a greater design).
 The problem will arise when you notice the flaws.

 As long as we search for meaning outside ourselves we will always find flaws.
-If you haven’t found a flaw in your external system, you haven’t search enough.
+If you haven’t found a flaw in your external system, you haven’t searched enough.

 So What Is The Formula?